iamValen/json-toolkit-ts/README.md

-# json-toolkit-js
+# json-toolkit-ts
-A lightweight JavaScript toolkit for reading, editing, validating, and transforming JSON files.
+A lightweight TypeScript toolkit for reading, editing, validating, and transforming JSON files.